Going on Medicare for the first time one of the most important things you can do is find the right insurance agent to help you with your needs.

 They should be available to help you and answer any questions you might have long after he or she has sold you an insurance policy.

 We all get busy, but your agent should most definitely return your call within a reasonable amount of time.

 Your agent should check in with you from time to time.
 This includes reaching out annually to review your plan options.
 There might be savings available to you!

 Make sure they are friendly, helpful, and informative, answering any questions or addressing any concerns you might have.

-An agent should not be pushing only one plan with only one company – again, not all plans are a perfect fit for every person.
+Not all plans are a perfect fit for every person.
+An agent should not be pushing only one plan with only one company.

-There are differences in plans regarding price and coverage, and there are differences in the reputability and stability of certain insurance companies.
+There are differences in plans regarding price and coverage.
+There are also differences in the reputability and stability of certain insurance companies.

 You may also want to be wary of an agent who is pushing only Medicare Advantage plans.
 There is a great deal of incentive from Medicare and insurance companies for an agent to put you in an Advantage plan, as opposed to a Medicare supplement.
 Make sure to look at plans that best fit your needs.